chzn03/US-Project/README.md

-# USWS-Project
+# US-Project
-# USWS-Project An AI buddy to guide you through your study and deadlines
+# US-Project An AI buddy to guide you through your study and deadlines